-NURS 2551P: Simulation and Practice of Nursing Interventions with the Adult and Elder I: 2 credits
+NURS 2555P: Simulation and Practice of Nursing Interventions with the Adult and Elder I: 2 credits

-In this course, the student will demonstrate an evidence-based practice through clinical experiences with adults and the elderly who exhibit commonly occurring human responses to health challenges from within the concepts of oxygenation (cardiac and respiratory), inflammation, fluid/electrolyte balance, sensory/perceptual, cellular damage (surgery) and reproductive stability.
-Student will also demonstrate skills with therapeutic communication, nursing care planning, attention to diversity, and, the incorporation of legal/ethical considerations during nursing interventions with the adult and elderly client.

-(Co-requisites: NURS 2550) (Pre-requisites: BIOL 1010, BIOL 2000, MATH 1010, MICR 1000, 1011L, NURS 1000, 1050, 1061L, 1300, 1311L, 1321P)
+In this course, students will demonstrate the competencies for managing therapeutic regimens, planning nursing care, being attentive to diversity, and activities for promoting health and prevention of diseases that affect adults and the elderly.
+They will also integrate concepts related to conduction, oxygenation, inflammation, liquid and electrolyte balance, sensory perception, cell damage, surgical care, and reproductive stability in nursing interventions with adult and elderly clients.
+Students will perform their clinical practice in simulated laboratories and different healthcare settings.
+This course includes the use of simulator.
+(Co-requisites: NURS 2550) (Pre-requisites: BIOL 1010, BIOL 2000, MATH 1010, MICR 1000, 1011L, NURS 1000, 1050, 1061L, 1300, 1311L, 1315P)

-NURS 2620: Nursing Intervention in Mother and Newborn: 3 credits
+NURS 2620: Nursing Interventions with the Mother and Newborn: 3 credits

 In this course the students will analyze the fundamental concepts, historical evolution and ethical-legal aspects in the care of the mother and newborn.
 Students will review the anatomy and function of the female and male reproductive system and evaluate the process of nursing intervention in the direct care of the mother and newborn.
 They will discern the nursing role during antepartum, childbirth, postpartum and newborn stages.
 This includes discussion of the anticipated physical and neurological changes and the general complications during the maternal and newborn periods.

-(Co-requisites: NURS 2621P)

-$(Pre-requisites:\ BIOL\ 1010,\ BIOL\ 2000,\ MATH\ 1010,\ MICR\ 1000,\ 1011L,\ NURS\ 1000,\ 1050,\ 1061L,$

-1300, 1311L, 1321P)
+This course includes the use of simulator.
+(Co-requisites: NURS 2621P or NURS 2625P) (Pre-requisites: BIOL 1010, BIOL 2000, MATH 1010, MICR 1000, 1011L, NURS 1000, 1050, 1061L, 1300, 1311L, 1321P or BIOL 1010, BIOL 2000, MATH 1010, MICR 1000, 1011L, NURS 1000, 1050, 1061L, 1300, 1311L, 1315P)

-NURS 2621P: Simulation and Practice of Nursing with the Mother and Newborn: 1.5 credits
+NURS 2621P: Simulation and Practice of Nursing Interventions with the Mother and Newborn: 1.5 credits

 In this course, students will demonstrate their skills in evidence-based practice through clinical experiences and the application of necessary nursing skills for assisting the mother and newborn to adapt to physiological and psychological changes that occur in childbearing and the newborn phases of development.
 This includes care of the high risk mother and newborn.

-(Co-requisites: NURS 2620)
+(Co-requisites: NURS 2620) (Pre-requisites: BIOL 1010, BIOL 2000, MATH 1010, MICR 1000, 1011L, NURS 1000, 1050, 1061L, 1300, 1311L, 1321P)